 - Everyone including family and friends can enjoy the same healthy and tasty meals together

-- As a guide, we recommend people with diabetes follow the Australian Dietary Guidelines Healthy Eating for Adults and Healthy Eating for Children.
+- As a starting point, we recommend people follow the Australian Dietary Guidelines Healthy Eating for Adults and Healthy Eating for Children

 Diabetes Australia recommends that everyone with diabetes visit a dietitian for personal advice.
 For more personalised information, visit an Accredited Practising Dietitian.
 To find a dietitian in your area, contact: